vzahorui/vzahorui.github.io/_posts/2021-03-27-statistical-distributions.md

 ## Binomial distribution

-This is a discrete probability distribution for cases where each observation may have one of the two possible outcomes.
-These observations are known as Bernoulli trials or experiments and their end results are restricted to only two possible outcomes.
-The most referred example would be tossing of a coin and expecting the outcome to be either heads or tails.
+This distribution is used for getting probabilities in a discrete random variable which consists of Bernoulli trials (or experiments) - observations the end results of which are restricted to only two possible outcomes.
+The most referred example of a Bernoulli trial would be tossing of a coin and expecting the outcome to be either heads or tails.
 However in fact any variable may be translated into a Bernouli trial, even a continuous one.
 For example we may consider one of the possible outcomes as a success, and all the rest as a failure.
 For continuous variables we may specify a threshold, and then consider the outcomes as crossing or not crossing of it.

-Binomial distribution provides the expected number of successes in realizations of $n$ Bernoulli trials using prior knowledge of probability of success in a single experiment.
-The assumption of this type of distribution are independence of each observation and the same probability of success for each individual Bernoulli trial.
+A random variable follows binomial distribution if it represents the number of successes in a sequence of Bernoulli experiments.
+The probability mass function is constructed using the knowledge of probability of success in a single experiment:

-Let's set the value of success as 1, and the value of failure as 0.
-Then the probability of 1 is $p$ while the probability of 0 is $(1-p)$.
-The weighted average of a single experiment will be:

 &nbsp;&nbsp;&nbsp;&nbsp;
-$E(x) = 1*p+0(1-q) = p$

-From this the expected value (or the mean) of the distribution is simply $np$.

-Now let's recall that the variance measures the squared distance between the observed value of a random variable and its expected value.
-For a successful outcome of a Bernoulli trial where we have 1, the distance to the mean ($p$) will be $(1-p)$.
-SImilarly, for the unsuccessful outcome where we have 0 the distance to the mean will be $(0-p)$.
-Then the weighted average of these two will be:
+$f(x; p) = {\binom{n}{x}}p^{x}(1-p)^{n-x}$

+where $p$ is a probability of success in a single experiment, $k$ is the number of expected successes, $n$ is the number or experiments, and where

 &nbsp;&nbsp;&nbsp;&nbsp;
-$Var(x) = p(1-p)^2+(1-p)(0-p)^2 = p(1-p)^2+(1-p)p^2 = p(1-p)(1-p+p) = p(1-p)$

-Therefore the variance for the binomial distribution is $np(1-p)$.
+$\binom{n}{x} = \frac{n!}{x!(n-x)!}$

+The assumptions of this type of distribution are independence of each observation and the same probability of success for each individual Bernoulli trial.

 In order to achieve better accuracy with binomial distribution testing the whole experiment may be performed multiple times (or the observations may be resampled with replacement).
 For example we want to estimate how well the audience likes a new movie.
 The outcome for each individual cinema visitor is viewed as a Bernoulli trial while the number of satisfied visitors after a session is the result of a single binomial test.
 Since this measure itself may depend on many factors the results after each session may be quite different.
 In order to understand the average percentage of the audience satisfaction it may be useful to visualize with a histogram the total number of outcomes for the binomial tests across all sessions.
 Below is a plot displaying distribution of binomial test results for 1000 sessions each containing 200 visitors.